-Barcodes appear jumbled: if the spreadsheet is closed and reopened within
+- Barcodes appear jumbled: if the spreadsheet is closed and reopened

-five minutes the barcodes may appear jumbled; this occurs because they need to
+within five minutes the barcodes may appear jumbled; this occurs because they

 This issue may also appear in the 2010 version of the product because of a later requirement of how returns are handled.
 To fix this version, locate and change the following line of code:

 BarcodeImage = BarcodeImage + PrintableString + String.fromCharCode(13)+ String.fromCharCode(10);

 - Barcodes are wrapping: After the function is entered if the cell is not wide enough the barcode may not appear as expected.
 Increase the width